mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/3.Contextual_and_Covariate_Feautres_Modeling/Code/README.md

   3. Contextual_Features_modeling_update.py

       * This is additional analysis for contextual features that was not used in the final report
+  4. Covariate_Data_Plot.jpynb
+      * creates a file 'Covariate_Predictions.csv' that is stored in the 1.Data folder of the coordinates for the MLP predictions on the Covariate data

+  5. Covariate_Data_Plot.py
+      * Same thing as Covariate_Data_Plot.jpynb just in .py format

-  4. Models.py
+  6. Models.py

       * Contains all models to be run for analyzing the Contextual Features

-  5. Contextual_Ensemble_Model.py
+  7. Contextual_Ensemble_Model.py

       * Ensembles desired models for the contextual features dataset testing.
       * Stores model in Saved_Models directory
       * Run before 'Run_Model.py' to include in results output table.
       * creates 'Contextual_Ensemble_Predictions.csv' which has the coordiantes for model predictions to be inputted into QGIS

-  6. Run_Models.py
+  8. Run_Models.py

       * Runs the file Models.py1

-  7. Covariate_Feature_Importance_0_1.py
+  9. Covariate_Feature_Importance_0_1.py

      * .py version of jupyter notebook file

-  8. Covariate_Features_Importance_0_1.jpynb
+  10. Covariate_Features_Importance_0_1.jpynb

     * jupyter notebook of feature importance methodology on covariate features

-9.  project_root:
+  11.  project_root:
      * This python file contains the code to path throughout the project for all users, regardless of system used to operate the code.